OOP-BPGC-201415/2014-Group-12/README.md

 **Description about the App:**
 Spree Management System The Web App is a extensive management system for organizing Spree.
 The app provides user a variety of tools to keep up with the current happenings during the sport events.The user can register for a event,get updates,scores and fixtures on the go.
 Participant can also keep a track of their fixtures and also will receive reminders.
 Event managers can also update the results & fixtures of the event at ease.

-More specifically, this application is designed to follow you favourite sport events and access scores and fixtures on the go.
-Participants can access fixtures and find their way around the campus using the GPS maps provided by the app.
-They can also set reminders for their matches and register for events with much ease.

-The app will be built on a stand-alone JSP server for maintaining the database and getting live updates and scores and will comprise of two modules i.e., Pre-Spree and Spree under the same packaging and will have two separate interfaces.
-The main interface will comprise of a news timeline displaying the latest score updates and results.
-The options for the user will be displayed in the navigation bar.
-The user can access the various features by clicking on the navigation bar.
-The participant can login to access his fixtures and set reminders for the same.
-He/she can also bet on his/her team for a particular match.
-Apart from these he/she can register for the Informal Events and the Pro-Nights.
-The Admin directly interacts with the database and makes changes in the score and results section so that the users can catch the scores on the go.

 **Contents of the Repositiory**